Macro

 Fixed income

-- We continue to believe short-duration fixed income mandates and corporate credit should outperform cash in 2026.
+- We expect short-duration fixed income mandates and corporate credit to outperform cash in 2026, as they did last year.
 Considering our views on US 10-year yields, we do not expect duration to be a significant driver of total return this year.
 Rather, all-in yield capture seems to be the play.

-- Despite fears of a looming credit crisis, we see little evidence of a crisis in corporate bond spreads.
-Investment-grade (IG) spreads (one-year to three-year option-adjusted spreads, or OAS) are 45 bps over Treasuries.
-High-yield (HY) spreads, as proxied by the Bloomberg US Corporate HY OAS, are 250 bps over.
-Both measures are now at multi-year tights.
-On this measure, corporate fundamentals remain healthy.
-Significant spread compression from here in either IG or HY space seems unlikely to us.
+- Despite fears of a looming credit crisis, we see little evidence of that in corporate bond spreads.
+Investment-grade spreads (one-year to three-year option-adjusted spreads, or OAS) are 46 bps over, up 2 bps on the week.
+High-yield (HY) spreads (as proxied by the Bloomberg US Corporate High Yield Index OAS) are 275 bps over, up 16 bps on the week.
+Both measures are very close to five-year tights.
+Corporate fundamentals appear healthy.
+Significant spread compression from here seems unlikely to us, both in IG and HY space.

-- We remain bullish on municipal bond investments again this year and find taxable-equivalent yields to be attractive; we also see robust fundamentals.
+- We are bullish on municipal bonds again this year and find taxable-equivalent yields attractive, along with robust fundamentals.
 Importantly, the increased supply in the muni marketplace seems to have run its course for now, and muni bonds have been performing well since last August.
-We think this should continue in 2026.
+We think this should continue.

-- Please see our recent white paper, “Municipal bonds are back,” that I wrote and updated with assistance from Franklin Templeton Institute Senior Analyst Lukasz Labedzki.
-This paper captures the opportunity in municipal bonds we continue to believe in as a team.
+- Please see our recent white paper, “Municipal bonds are back” by Richard Polsinello and Lukasz Labedzki.
+This paper captures the opportunity in municipal bonds, in our opinion.

 Sentiment